KevinYYeh/KevinYYeh.github.io/index.md

-# kevin's site
+# bootstrap

-I plan to share stuff i write (esseys, notes...) here.
-This site looks like somethingfrom the 80s, but since

-1. it's so minimalist that i like it;
+Sharing stuff I read or think about intelligence.
+Both artificial and natural; about its source and absence.

+Also to practice writing and to clear up my thoughts.

+---

+I was looking for a 'minimalist' theme for the site, but

+1. plain markdown is about as minimalist as one site can be;
 2. I'm lazy;

-might as well go with it...until there are actual people reading ;)
+So, yeah, i might as well go with it...until there are actual people showing up ;)

+## contents

 [hi! link test](https://kevinyyeh.github.io/hi.html)